TomaszKandula/RazorWebApp/README.md

 # Razor WebApp

-Opposite of the [Unsecure WebApp](https://github.com/TomaszKandula/UnsecureWebApp) that has been written for the sole purpose of the article titled [SQL Injection](https://medium.com/&#64;tomasz.kandula/sql-injection-1bde8bb76ebc) being an extension of another article [I said goodbye to Stored Procedures](https://medium.com/swlh/i-said-goodbye-to-stored-procedures-539d56350486).
+Test Razor Pages application being an opposite of the [Unsecure WebApp](https://github.com/TomaszKandula/UnsecureWebApp) that has been written for the sole purpose of the article titled [SQL Injection](https://medium.com/&#64;tomasz.kandula/sql-injection-1bde8bb76ebc) being an extension of another article [I said goodbye to Stored Procedures](https://medium.com/swlh/i-said-goodbye-to-stored-procedures-539d56350486).

 The idea behind this Razor Pages application is to build small web application using server-side rendering and plain JavaScript for client-side interactions (it uses classes and components).
-It should also:
+It should:

-1. Validate user input on the front-end (own code or validate.js) and on the back-end (currently via model valiation).
+1. Validate user input: front-end via own code or validate.js (preferable); back-end via model valiation or FluentValidation (preferable).
 1. Use AJAX to perform asynchronous calls to Web API, secured by Anti-Forgery Token.
-1. Instead of ADO.NET with custom SQL string, uses OR/M (Entity Framework Core) and LINQ.
+1. Use OR/M (Entity Framework Core) and LINQ instead of ADO.NET with custom SQL strings.
 1. Protect user password by hashing and salting with [BCrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
 Please note that we do not use SHA2_512 and GUID for hashing and salting on the server-side via SQL stored procedures (this would be the alternative approach, most likely implemented by DBA).
 Using BCrypt (or SCrypt) is much preferable.

 ## Tech-stack